jennyhedley/digital-writing-2025/folio-requirements.md

 Ensure that you read the [digital writing folio assessment description in the class handbook](./class-handbook.md).

-**What should be in my digital folio repository?** Your digital folio should document all your ectivity and engagement with class exercises and learning activities over the semester such as links to your digital experiments completed in class and short reflections on those experiments, and reflections on key readings as outlined in the README.md file.
+**What should be in my digital folio repository?** Your digital folio should document all your activity and engagement with class exercises and learning activities over the semester such as links to your digital experiments completed in class and short reflections on those experiments, and reflections on key readings as outlined in the README.md file.
 Try to capture as much as you can in your folio.
-If you had a few iterations of your final project or experimented with techniques you did not use in your final piece; the folio is the place to record this with reflections and/or links to the experiments.Y
+If you had a few iterations of your final project or experimented with techniques you did not use in your final piece; the folio is the place to record this with reflections and/or links to the experiments.

 **For the submission to Canvas, the PDF document should include:**